elbruno/wrk541-wip/docs/en/workshop-introduction.md

 ## Available Models

 This workshop is model-agnostic, and as such we do not require learners to select a specific one during their work.
-However, it is worth noting that GitHub Copilot supports a variety of models (such as GPT-5, Claude Sonnet 4, Gemini, etc.) of varying capabilities.
+However, it is worth noting that GitHub Copilot supports a variety of models (such as GPT models, Claude models, Gemini models, etc.) of varying capabilities.
 To learn more about GitHub Copilot and its different plans, visit the **Resources** section or visit this link: [GitHub Copilot Plans](https://github.com/features/copilot/plans)